ckchow/image_match/README.md

 My baseline approach was using various perceptual hashing algorithms that use grayscale and various downsampling approaches (wavelet, DCT, average) to compress images down to a 64x64 representation that is invariant under small shifts, color transforms, rotations, and other distortions.
-Performance was around 0.29 when only assigning each original image a perfect match.
+However, accuracy was 0 when matching each image with a hit in the other hash.
 Performance could be improved by selecting suboptimal matches instead of only optimal matches, but I suspected the severe rotations in the modified images were causing misses.